What you need to know

 There are a few cases where we don’t advise you study abroad.
 For example, if you’re studying a degree that includes integration of a professional qualification (e.g. Dip.Ed), or where there’s incompatibility with programmes abroad for a full semester (e.g. Nursing).

-There is a minimum academic requirement for applying, so you’ll need to achieve marks of at least 50 from the start of your degree.
+There is a minimum academic requirement for applying, so you’ll need to achieve marks of at least 50 from semester 2.